 Still, you must ensure a good relationship by always paying on time, providing adequate lead times, personalizing the relationship, and sharing relevant information.

 There may be times when your cash flow will restrict your ability to pay on time, so it greatly helps to have a good relationship with your supplier to continue the regular flow of goods and enjoy possible preferential treatment among other sellers.

-Based on data from Invesp, 96 percent of customers equate "fast delivery" to "same-day delivery."
-Also, 80 percent of shoppers want same-day shipping, while 25 percent of shoppers say that they will likely abandon a cart online if there is no option for same-day shipping.
+Based on data from Invesp, 96% of customers equate "fast delivery" to "same-day delivery."
+Also, 80% want same-day shipping, while 25% say that they will likely abandon a cart online if there is no option for same-day shipping.

 Customers can be very demanding with the movement of the products.
-And they can afford to do so because they have many options when it comes to online stores. eCommerce shops need to be mindful of this reality, lest they want to see their customers fleeing.
+And they can afford to do so because they have many options for online stores.
+E-commerce shops must be mindful of this reality, lest they want to see their customers fleeing.

 Here’s a guide to coming up with a good contingency plan.

-- Identify critical business functions - These are the functions that should be protected with maxim effort and resource allocations.
-Also, there has to be a systematic way to quickly restore them after an attack or disaster.
-Examples of these are the website/online store, web server, payment mechanisms, communication systems, and the underlying mechanism for the supply chain management.
+- Identify critical business functions - These functions should be protected with maxim effort and resource allocations.
+Also, there must be a systematic way to restore them quickly after an attack or disaster.
+Examples are the website/online store, web server, payment mechanisms, communication systems, and the underlying mechanism for supply chain management.

-- Reserve a portion of your operating systems - Contingency planning and response requires resource allocation.
-It is impossible to prepare for, respond to, and mitigate untoward incidents without sufficient funding and the right people assigned for the job.
+- Reserve a portion of your operating systems - Contingency planning and response require resource allocation.
+Preparing for, responding to, and mitigating untoward incidents is impossible without sufficient funding and the right people assigned to the job.